Edragon/edragon.github.io/Tech-dat/acturator-dat/motor-dat/servo-dat/servo-dat.md

 The 90-degree and 180-degree servos have identical physical dimensions and torque specifications, differing only in their maximum rotation angles.
 The 360-degree servo allows continuous rotation.

 The fixed-wing S-version servo (with 25cm wire length) is not the helicopter version.
 Compared to helicopter servos, it has lower pull strength, performance, and motor lifespan.
 It's suitable for electric fixed-wing aircraft made of foamboard or foam (recommended) and offers good value for money.

+## test note

+- user a [[servo-tester]] to get the range of the servo first

+- test without a load first

+- the internal [[gearbox-dat]] can be burned if too high load used

 ## wiring